MooHoll/mooholl.github.io/_pages/opportunities.md

 <h2>Undergraduate Summer Placement</h2>

-The Genetics Society offer funded summer placements for students usually between their 2nd and 3rd years of study.
+The Genetics Society offer funded summer placements for UK students usually between their 2nd and 3rd years of study.
 See full details [here](https://genetics.org.uk/grants/summer-studentships/).
 If you would be interested in carrying out a summer project with me please contact me before the end of January (application deadline to the Genetics Society for funding is March).

 <h2>Undergraduate and Masters Projects: University of Edinburgh</h2>